 This New Series of The Fortnightly Review is an editorial experiment, as was the Fortnightly from its inception.
 In the case of this series (more precisely the third series of the periodical; a “new series” first appeared in January 1867, reflecting the change in publication frequency to a monthly), the experiment is in the use of a new medium in which editorial juxtaposition is an interesting component of the presentation of ideas, often providing a modern context for older texts – especially those not easily obtainable elsewhere – and the critical and other values they represent.
 (A simple example is seen here.)
 The intention is to provide a basis for the examination of ways in which innovations in publication shape literary art and illumine older work in the light of new – and vice-versa.

 The Fortnightly Review was always engaged in exploring the relationship between material and spiritual ideas, and that fascination continues.
 Likewise, our interest in art and literature, philosophy, and culture is informed by an awareness of the Fortnightly‘s archived content.
 The work published here represents a quality we think is consistent with the standards appreciated by the Fortnightly‘s earlier editors.
-We think many of our major contributions would delight them, but that they would not be surprised to see them published in this New Series.
+We think many of our principal articles would delight them, and that they would not be surprised to see them published in this New Series.
 (Indeed, a few of our major articles would have been familiar to Morley, Harris, Courtney, et al., since they originally appeared in the Fortnightly or elsewhere contemporaneously.)

 The Fortnightly‘s additional use is in the occasional workshops of The Brouzils Seminars.
 It is updated often, although what is called a “principal article” appears every week or two – sometimes three.
 Comments (either by one of our correspondents or from sources elsewhere), along with miscellaneous reviews and notes, appear daily in the Fortnightly‘s Chronicle & Notices department.
 (For an extended view of periodicity and this publishing model, see here.)